Bool76/bools-wiki/docs/c-sharp/model-view-controller/controller/actionResult-iactionResult/README.md

 ### ActionResult
-To be used when you only want to return a predefined response such as a View or a resource.
+Defines the endpoint for the Controller which is normally a View or a resource.
 Don't forget that in a Controller you can return or point to a View

 ```
 public ActionResult Index() {